-What is a media pitch?
-Simply put, a media pitch is an attempt to get a journalist/editor or media outlet interested in your news so that they decide to cover it.
+A media pitch is an attempt to get a journalist or editor interested in your news so that they decide to cover it, resulting in media coverage.

 Before you write a media pitch